Specimen Collection: Sputum - CE

 - Provide developmentally and culturally appropriate education based on the desire for knowledge, readiness to learn, and overall neurologic and psychosocial state.

-- Explain to the patient how and why the specimen is being collected.
+- Explain to the patient how and why the sputum specimen is being collected.

 - Explain to the patient the need to obtain a specimen that is not contaminated with saliva or oropharyngeal secretions.

-- Explain to the patient the difference between secretions and sputum.
+- Explain to the patient the difference between oropharyngeal secretions and sputum.

-- Instruct the patient not to clean his or her teeth or use mouthwash before collecting an AFB specimen because this may kill the bacteria.
+- Instruct the patient not to clean teeth or use mouthwash before collecting an AFB specimen because this may kill the bacteria needed for the specimen.

-- If an aerosol treatment is indicated, explain the purpose of the procedure, and inform the patient that the aerosol will stimulate coughing and sputum expectoration.
+- If an aerosol treatment is indicated, explain the purpose and inform the patient that the aerosol treatment will stimulate coughing and sputum expectoration.

 - Encourage questions and answer them as they arise.